If, as a parent of a pupil attending Newby Primary, you require a paper copy of the information on this website, we shall provide this free of charge.

 If difficulties persist or are particularly complex, the school’s SEN co-ordinator, external agencies and specialists are increasingly involved in supporting the child and family.
 This all helps to ensure that that the greater the difficulty, the more support a child will have.

 Click here to see the full School Offer for SEN.

-The Special Educational Needs (SEN) Co-ordinator at Newby is Philip Jones.
-He is responsible for the day-to-day management of SEN provision in school.
-He acts as the link between external agencies and school, and ensures that provision is made to enable an appropriate response to be made to address children’s needs, allocate support and promote staff training and development.
+The Special Educational Needs (SEN) Co-ordinator at Newby is Jodie Hull.
+She is responsible for the day-to-day management of SEN provision in school.
+She acts as the link between external agencies and school, and ensures that provision is made to enable an appropriate response to be made to address children’s needs, allocate support and promote staff training and development.

 For an up-to-date copy of the full policy, please see the SENCo Jodie Hull.
 Further information about Special Educational Needs at Newby can be found here – SEN Information